michaelnozbe/iPadOnly.com/_book/one.md

 ---
 part: one
-title: "Chapter 1.
+title: "Section 1.
 Why #iPadOnly?"
-subtitle: Computing becomes much more intimate
+subtitle: Computing becomes much more intimate...
 ---

 “People laugh at me because I describe the iPad as magical.
 You have a much more direct and intimate relationship with the Internet and media and apps and your content.”